 - First aid

 Now this is what seems to get preppers and hermits alike – natural disasters happen, and very likely will kill off your crops.
 What are you going to do?
-Plan ahead!
+Plan ahead and gradually build a stockpile of stored and preserved foods which will sustain you in difficult times!

 Study the area you plan on moving into – is there often too much rain, snow?
 Dangerous animals?
 Other people?

-Go ahead and set up a plan on how to handle food resources in an emergency.
 You should also focus on your home and travel ability.
-If your house is built pretty solid and you can still contact the outside world when you have an emergency, you’re probably fine.
+If your house is built solid and you can still contact the outside world when you have an emergency, you’re probably fine.

-Hermits actually do a good bit of work outside, and if most of your entertainment is going to come from the natural world around you, you should get to know it before moving in.
+Hermits frequently need to do a good bit of work outside, and if most of your entertainment is going to come from the natural world around you, you should get to know it before moving in.
 If you have interest in the hermit lifestyle you probably already know a good bit about the outdoors, but it’s never a bad time to study up!

 This is also a great time to look for any natural craft materials around you – what can you do with some of the plants, the wood, or other natural junk that’s around?
 Learn to work with it, you will save a few bucks and might even make one or two as well.